smartsdk/guided-tour/docs/sensors/smartspot.md

 ...
 ~~~

-he 5693 port of the host machine (that is connected to the 5683 of the docker
+The 5693 port of the host machine (that is connected to the 5683 of the docker
 container) must be reachable from the network.

 The following commands are docker commands, probably your current installation